interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 * ``ERR_REPLACE_ID_NOT_FOUND =  No ReplaceRequest with given identifier found``: The provided ``replaceId`` was not found in ``ReplaceRequests``.
 * ``ERR_INSUFFICIENT_COLLATERAL``: The provided collateral is insufficient to match the replace request.
 * ``ERR_VAULT_NOT_FOUND``: The caller of the function was not found in the existing ``Vaults`` list in ``VaultRegistry``.
-* ``ERR_VAULT_BANNED = "The selected Vault has been temporarily banned."``: Executing replace requests is not possible with temporarily banned Vaults.
+* ``ERR_VAULT_BANNED = "The selected vault has been temporarily banned."``: Executing replace requests is not possible with temporarily banned Vaults.

 .. *Substrate* ::